All Products

 Enable the economical mode by calling an API operation

-Call the StopInstance operation with the StoppedMode parameter set to StopCharging to stop an instance.
-The instance is stopped in economical mode.
+Call the StopInstance operation with the StoppedMode parameter set to StopCharging to stop an instance in economical mode.

 View the stop mode of an instance

-After a pay-as-you-go instance is stopped, you can check whether the economical mode is triggered for the instance in the ECS console.
+After you stop a pay-as-you-go instance, you can check whether the economical mode is triggered for the instance in the ECS console.

-On the Instances page, find the stopped instance that you want to check and view the stop mode in the Status column.
+On the Instance page, find the stopped instance that you want to check and view the stop mode in the Status column.

 • Standard Mode: The economical mode is not triggered.